workfloworchestrator/example-orchestrator/README.md

 ## Workflows

+Workflows are used to orchestrate the lifecycle of a Product Subscription and process the user or systems intent and apply that to the service.
+As mentioned above a Subscription is created, then modified `N` number of times, after which it is terminated.
+During it's life a Subscription may also be validated on a regular basis to check whether there is any drift between the state captured in the Orchestrator and actual state on the system.
+This workflow is slightly different compared to the workflows that process intent and apply that to a system, as it does not modify the system.

 Four types of workflows are defined, three lifecycle related ones to create, modify and terminate subscriptions, and a fourth one to validate subscriptions against the OSS and BSS.
 The decorators